DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-16-Baked-Macaroni-and-Cheese.md

 ## Instructions

-1. Preheat oven to 350F, and spray 4 quart dish with nonstick spray.
+1. Preheat your oven to 350F and prepare a 4-quart baking dish by spraying it with nonstick spray.

-2. Cook macaroni following directions on package.
-Drain, then transfer to bowl.
-Stir in sour cream.
+2. Cook macaroni according to the package instructions, then drain and transfer it to a large mixing bowl.
+Stir in the sour cream.

-3. Heat milk in a saucepan at medium heat.
-Tiny bubbles (*no boil*).
-Lower heat and whisk in cheddar.
-Cook for 2 minutes while whisking.
-Take away heat.
-Add mustard, salt, pepper, and nutmeg.
-Add milk mixture.
-Stir.
+3. In a saucepan, heat the milk over medium heat until tiny bubbles form (do not boil).
+Lower the heat and whisk in the shredded cheddar cheese.
+Cook for 2 minutes while whisking constantly.
+Remove the saucepan from heat and add the mustard, salt, pepper, and nutmeg.
+Mix well.

+4. Pour the milk mixture over the macaroni and sour cream, and stir well to combine.

-4. Move to baking dish.
-Combine bread crumbs and parmesan cheese.
-Sprinkle over casserole.
-Bake for 30 minutes.
+5. Transfer the mixture to the prepared baking dish.
+In a small bowl, mix together the bread crumbs and grated Parmesan cheese.
+Sprinkle the mixture over the casserole.

+6. Bake the casserole for 30 minutes, or until the cheese is melted and the bread crumbs are golden brown.
+Let it cool for a few minutes before serving and enjoy your delicious casserole!

 Enjoy!